-While we can't know for sure whether Buffett is about to buy Silver Wheaton (NYS: SLW) -- he hasn't specifically mentioned anything about it to me -- we can discover whether it's the sort of stock that might interest him.
-Answering that question could also inform whether it's a stock that should interest us.
+We can't know for sure whether Buffett is about to buy Silver Wheaton (NYS: SLW) -- he hasn't specifically mentioned anything about it to me -- but we can discover whether it's the sort of stock that might interest him.
+Answering that question could also reveal whether it's a stock that should interest us.

 - Consistent earnings power.

 - Good returns on equity with limited or no debt.

 - Management in place.

 - Simple, non-techno-mumbo-jumbo businesses.

 Does Silver Wheaton meet Buffett's standards?

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.